 5 | Get it done early

 We’ve all been there…you had grand plans to exercise after work, but you get home and you’re exhausted!
 You barely have enough energy to watch a movie, much less sweat it out on a run.
-Instead, get your workout done in the morning before work!
+Instead, get your workout done in the morning before work.
 That way, you have plenty of energy for the day and you don’t have to summon the willpower to work out at the end of a long day.

 6 | Plan ahead

 It’s hard to get folks out on a hike the night before.
 Instead of trying to squeeze in your workout last minute, plan out your workouts ahead of time.
 This will help keep you in the mindset of prioritizing exercise, as well as give you time to invite friends along.
+Consider using one of these fun printable workout schedules for yourself to get in the habit.

 7 | Use an app